fmadore/IWAC-overview/README.md

 - Top 5 categories summary with percentage breakdown
 - Statistics panel showing total items and category count
 - Responsive design that adapts to different screen sizes

+### TimelineDistribution.svelte

+A dual-axis line chart visualization that shows the growth of the database over time:
+- Tracks monthly additions and cumulative totals using the "created_date" field
+- Interactive visualization with hover effects and tooltips
+- Faceted filtering by country and document type
+- Blue line with dots representing monthly additions
+- Green dotted line representing the cumulative total items
+- Detailed tooltips showing monthly counts and percentages
+- Summary statistics showing total items, time period, and average monthly additions
+- List of peak growth months with their contribution percentages
+- Responsive design that adapts to different screen sizes
+- Color-coded legend for clarity

 ## Data Management